KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-ROVA-trashcalendar by jeroenpeters1986](https://github.com/jeroenpeters1986/MMM-ROVA-trashcalendar)

+1. Recommendation: Found `git checkout` in file `README.md`: Replace it with `git switch`.
+It's not a drop-in replacement, so make sure to check the documentation.
-1. Recommendation: The README seems not to have an update section (like `## Update`).
+2. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-2. Recommendation: There is no CHANGELOG file.
+3. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-3. Recommendation: There is no CODE_OF_CONDUCT file.
+4. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-4. Recommendation: There is no dependabot configuration file.
+5. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).

 ### [MMM-RPI-LED by idoodler](https://github.com/idoodler/MMM-RPI-LED)